jameswintermute/hasher/readme.md

 ## About
 A project by James Wintermute, jameswinter@protonmail.ch.
 Started December 2022.
+The project is closed source until it is ready for 'beta' release.

 ## Purpose
 The point of this project is the following: